Cordia myxa: Fruit

-The fruit of lasura start appearing during July–August.
+The fruit of Assyrian plum starts appearing during July–August.
 It is a kind of a drupe (stone fruit), light pale to brown or even pink in color.
 The appearance tends to darken when ripening sets in.
 Being full of viscid glue like mucilage, the pulp is somewhat translucent.
 When fully ripe the pulp becomes quite sweet in taste and is fully enjoyed by children.
 The pulp in a half ripe fruit can even be used as an alternative to paper glue in office work.